kongehund/Skew_Area/README.md

-A plugin with the main goal of creating a parallelogram within the tablet area - all points within this parallelogram should get converted to tablet area coordinates.
+A plugin for OpenTabletDriver which creates a parallelogram inside the display area based on an angle SkewYAngle.
+Enabling the filter will constrain the input area to this parallelogram.
+The input is then translated to fit the entire display area.

-The parallelogram has flat bottom and top edges, and the Y-axis is rotated by an angle SkewYAngle.
+The parallelogram has flat bottom and top edges, and the Y-axis is rotated by an angle SkewYAngle (angle between vertical axis and desired parallelogram angle.

-Currently usable, but there's some math errors so the angle you input is different from what you get.
+The plugin is in a usable state, but the following should be taken into account:
+- There's no limit to the angle you choose, so the parallelogram won't stay within the display area if the angle is greater than the angle to the diagonal line.
+- There's some math errors, so the angle you choose isn't the same as the actual angle.
+This isn't a problem unless you want your parallelogram to have a specific angle instead of experimenting to find one that works for you.